Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 You only need a handful of ingredients to make these dairy-free biscuits!

 - Non-dairy milk.
-You can use just about any variety that's unsweetened and unflavored for this recipe — soy, oat, almond or cashew milk would all be great choices.
+You can use just about any variety that's unsweetened and unflavored for this recipe — soy milk, oat milk, almond milk or cashew milk would all be great choices.
+Full-fat coconut milk in a can is the only variety to avoid here.
+For guidance, read my guide to dairy-free milks.

 - Apple cider vinegar.
 This is for making our vegan buttermilk.
-You can substitute white vinegar if that's what you have on hand.
+You can substitute with another type of vinegar if needed.
+Refer to my guide to apple cider vinegar substitutes to select the best option.

 - Flour.
 The recipe calls for all-purpose wheat flour.
 Substitute with any other variety at your own risk!